IbrahimAlshekh/laravel-docker-developing-env/README.md

 to avoid unused closed containers after executing you can add `--rm` tag to the command

-like `docker-compose run npm install --save react`
+like `docker-compose run --rm npm install --save react`

 Note: in Linux you may have permission issues in the files that created using utility-containers because they are owned by `root` user and not the logged in user.

-That because docker runs as root always.
+That because docker run always as root.

 Changing the ownership of the files will solve this problem.